 Pronoti Baglary

-Pronoti is a freelance writer and photographer based in Paris.
+Pronoti is a freelance writer and photographer based between Paris and Toulouse.
+She is also the founder of a slow travel blog Détours.
 Having had an academic training in Sociology, she is interested in everything related to culture & society: languages, arts, literature and technologies.
 She writes about food, lifestyle, travel, architecture, as well as musings about her life as an expat in Paris.
 Her work has been published on platforms like Urbansider, Bonjour Paris and Fodors.

 2 Comments